stanislaw/notes_on_software_engineering/README.md

 In software development, there's a well-known saying: "The best code is the code that is never written".

+### Understand and Respect the Customer

+Take time to deeply understand and respect the customer, both the people and the domain they operate in.
+Immerse yourself in their context.
+Know what they care about, what problems they face, and how your work fits into their world.

+When things go smoothly, this understanding helps you deliver real value.
+When things get challenging, such as when delays or technical setbacks arise, this relationship matters even more.

+In such situations, transparency is better than defensiveness.
+A clear and honest update, even when delivering bad news, builds trust.
+Customers almost always prefer being informed early over being surprised later.
+A transparent explanation of issues, trade-offs, and risks shows respect for their time, planning, and decision-making.

 ### Choose Where to Innovate (Carefully)